 Our Head Chef, Sharelda van Niekerk, loves the idea of the lodges having their access to their own little herb and vegetable gardens.
 When it comes to planting vegetables and herbs, it’s interesting to see what seedlings flourish and the seedlings that battle in our environment.
 She believes that growing and picking your own vegetables and herbs is the way forward!

-“As a Chef, there is nothing more rewarding than having herbs and vegetables all freshly picked and to have the opportunity cook with all the fresh flavors.”
+“As a Chef, there is nothing more rewarding than having herbs and vegetables all freshly picked and to have the opportunity to cook with all the fresh flavours.”

 Local community development is important to all of us at Shamwari, we want to maintain a positive relationship between sustainable tourism, and the economic independence and social well-being of local communities.